Find Grad Schools

 65 Yearly Graduations

 University of West Georgia is the 17th most popular school in the nation for students seeking a master's degree in instructional media.
 Roughly 13,400 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,371 per year, while in-state graduate students, on average, pay $4,338 per year.
 During the most recent year for which we have data, 65 people received their master's degree in instructional media from University of West Georgia.
-Around 30% of these students were from an underrepresented racial-ethnic group, and 76% were women.
-Data shows that University of West Georgia graduates that hold this degree go on to make a median salary of $62,560.
+Around 22% of these students were from an underrepresented racial-ethnic group, and 82% were women.

 #18